 By not having someone on your team with the creative, strategic or technical skills to create a credible visual brand, website, ad campaigns, etc., you run the risk of your communication efforts failing as your business grows.

-Signs that You've Had a Short-Term View of Your Marketing Strategy
+Signs that You've Had a Short-Term View of Your Marketing Plan

 If any of this is sounding familiar, you may have experienced some of the following:

-- You felt your passion about your business was all you needed to create a brand, but now realize that you didn't strategize about what a growing business may require.
+You felt your passion for your business was all you needed to create a brand, but now realize that you didn't strategize about what a growing business may require.

-- You thought you could set up a website and be done with it, but you now discovered your website looks outdated and/or doesn't perform well on mobile and tablet devices.
+You thought you could set up a website and be done with it, but you now discovered your site looks outdated and/or doesn't perform well on mobile and tablet devices.

 Being Proactive Brings Growth and Clarity

-Shifting to a more sustainable and proactive view about your business will give credibility to your brand, but being proactive does require some advance planning to be effective.
+Shifting to a more sustainable and proactive view of your business will give credibility to your brand, but being proactive does require some planning to be effective.
 Start by doing the following:

 Gather Your Team